EUR

 Height 88 cm

-St. John – A masterpiece of Gothic sculpture in the Prague area
+An angel of the Annunciation – a masterpiece of Gothic sculpture in the Prague area

-This impressive sculpture of St. John the Evangelist is an outstanding example of museum-quality Gothic art.
-It was created around 1380/90 in the circle of Master Theoderich in Prague – one of the leading artistic centers of Central Europe at the time – and is an extremely rare piece.
-Its art-historical significance lies not only in its masterful execution, but also in its association with one of the most fascinating workshops of late medieval art.
+This impressive sculpture of an angel of the Annunciation is an outstanding example of Gothic museum art.
+It was created around 1380/90 in the circle of Master Theoderich in Prague – one of the leading artistic centers in Central Europe at the time – and is an extremely rare piece.
+Their art-historical significance lies not only in their masterful execution, but also in their association with one of the most fascinating workshops of late medieval art.

 Master Theoderich and his artistic environment